How do Conversation Tables work for my students?

 Can I also attend?

 Yes, teachers can also attend Conversation Tables.
-You will see a Join link in your professor account when you click on Conversation Tables > Upcoming in the left sidebar.
+You will see a Join link in your teacher account when you click on Conversation Tables > Upcoming in the left sidebar.
 (Only visible in accounts where TalkAbroad has activated this feature)

 The link will take you to a video conference room where the Conversation Table will be held.